 Bullying and harassment

-We don't allow actions that facilitate threats, harassment, or bullying.
+We don't allow apps that facilitate threats, harassment, or bullying.
 This includes content primarily intended to harass or single out another person for abuse, malicious attack, or ridicule.

 Actions that facilitate or promote near-hate negativity towards a protected group are prohibited.
 This includes actions that make inflammatory or excessively negative statements about: